sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 // 7
 ```

-This also applies to other definitions, when when we're using curly brackets `{}` to denote blocks:
+This also applies to other definitions when when we're using curly brackets `{}` to denote blocks:

 ##### **Code**
 ```Scala